miklosme/papers/src/app/home.md

+# Daily Digest (November 20, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a game-changing paper that's about to revolutionize how we build [scalable LLM apps](https://papers.miklos.dev/2411.12357).
+Forget the days of haphazard development - this new layered architecture is the secret sauce to creating robust and scalable LLM-based software systems.

+Picture this: a three-tiered approach that neatly organizes your LLM development into Model, Inference, and Application layers.
+It's like Marie Kondo for your AI projects, sparking joy and efficiency at every level.
+This framework isn't just theoretical mumbo-jumbo; it's packed with practical insights to help you choose the right technologies and implement capabilities that go beyond your LLM's native abilities.

+But wait, there's more!
+For those of you diving into the exciting world of multi-agent systems, this paper is your new best friend.
+It tackles the nitty-gritty of orchestrating multiple LLMs, integrating tools, and managing complex workflows.
+Whether you're fine-tuning models or leveraging retrieval augmentation, this framework has got you covered, helping you make those crucial trade-offs with confidence.

+So, if you're ready to take your LLM apps to the next level, don't walk - run to check out this paper.
+Your future self (and your scalable, robust AI systems) will thank you!

 # Daily Digest (November 19, 2024)

 Buckle up, AI enthusiasts!
 We're diving into the cutting edge of multi-agent systems and robot swarms.
 Let's start with a mind-bending question: [Can robots grow by consuming others?](https://papers.miklos.dev/2411.11192) Researchers have demonstrated a "robot metabolism" where modular bots can literally grow stronger by absorbing parts from their environment or fallen comrades.
 This isn't just sci-fi – it's a glimpse into a future of adaptable, self-repairing machines.